 Why do we use a Venn diagram in excel?

-We use a Venn diagram in Excel to visually display the relationships between different sets of data, highlighting overlapping characteristics and unique elements, which can enhance the comparative analysis and decision-making process.
-It’s a powerful tool for identifying commonalities and differences across variables.
+We use a Venn diagram in Excel to visually show the relationships between different sets of data.
+The intersection parts shows overlapping characteristics and other parts shows unique elements.

-How do you make a 4 way Venn diagram?
+How to make a 4 way Venn diagram?

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.